-Section 43 of the MCT Act provides for a cooling-off period for the purchase of a used car from a motor car trader.
-On 1 December 2008, unless proclaimed earlier, section 43 will also apply to new car sales.
+Section 43 of the MCT Act provides for a cooling-off period for the purchase of a new or used car from a motor car trader.

 This cooling-off period also applies to an “off-trade-premises sales agreement” for a new or used car.
 Off-trade-premises sales agreement means an agreement that is made in the presence of the purchaser and the trader (or a person acting on either party’s behalf) at a private residence or the purchaser’s workplace, unless the agreement was made at either of these premises at the purchaser’s request.
 Note that “private residence” does not include a private residence that is also the trader’s business premises.

 A purchaser can cancel the contract within three clear days after signing it, unless: